aabccd021/ezfs/README.md

 Easy ZFS configuration for NixOS

 # TODO
-- push backup
+- more push test
-- assert permissions and options
+- assert permissions, options, and chown
 - create single `ezfs` command reading from json config file
 - limit commands can be executed by backup user